 Greenhouse Gas Emissions by Province and Territory

-Greenhouse gas (GHG) emissions in all provinces and territories, except for Yukon, Ontario and Quebec, were higher in 2011 than in 1990.
-The top five emitters (Alberta, Ontario, Quebec, Saskatchewan and British Columbia) released almost 90% (35%, 24%, 11%, 10% and 8%, respectively) of Canada’s national total of 702 megatonnes (Mt) of carbon dioxide equivalent (CO2 eq) in 2011.
+Combined greenhouse gas (GHG) emissions for Ontario and Quebec were lower in 2012 than in 1990 by about 16 megatonnes (Mt) (10 Mt for Ontario and 6 Mt for Quebec).
+Emissions in Saskatchewan, Alberta and British Colombia were higher in 2012 than in 1990 by 31 Mt, 80 Mt and 11 Mt respectively.
+The top five emitters (Alberta, Ontario, Quebec, Saskatchewan and British Columbia) together released almost 90% of Canada’s national total of 699 Mt of carbon dioxide equivalent (CO2 eq) in 2012.

 Ontario’s GHG emissions were higher than those from the other provinces in 1990 because of its large manufacturing industry.
-Alberta’s emissions subsequently surpassed Ontario’s significantly, increasing 46% since 1990--primarily because of the increase in production of petroleum resources for export markets.
-Ontario’s emissions were reduced between 1990 and 2011 primarily because of the closure of coal-fired electricity generation plants.
-In 2011, the combined emissions from Alberta and Ontario represented 59% (35% and 24%, respectively) of the national total of 702 Mt.
+Alberta’s emissions subsequently surpassed Ontario’s, increasing 47% since 1990, primarily because of the increase in production of petroleum resources for export markets.
+Ontario’s emissions were reduced between 1990 and 2012 primarily because of the closure of coal-fired electricity generation plants.
+In 2012, the combined emissions from Alberta and Ontario represented 60% (36% and 24%, respectively) of the national total of 699 Mt.